 My guess is that Himalayan landraces are representative—in practice, if not necessarily genetically—of a millennia-old Central Asian tradition of multipurpose use that long predates ganja, a comparatively recent South Asian innovation for which true var. indica landraces were domesticated.

-Indian botanists have long wondered whether the Iranian-speaking Central Asian nomads known as the Scythians brought Cannabis cultivation to the Indian Himalaya.
+Indian botanists have long wondered whether the northern Iranian-speaking Central Asian nomads known as the Scythians brought Cannabis cultivation south to the Indian Himalaya.
 Based on accounts of the Pontic Scythians by Herodotus (c.
 440 BCE), it seems likely that Scythian Cannabis was a multipurpose crop.
-It was certainly used for textiles (as fine as the best European linen, says Herodotus) and smoked.
+It was certainly notably tall, used for textiles (as fine as the best European linen, says Herodotus), smoked by means of fumigation, and – at very least on the western steppe – drunk in beverages with opium.
 It’s highly likely it was also cultivated for food use.
 Current studies on Central Asia are revealing how nomadic cultures were inextricably involved in cultivation, and Scythians themselves spanned settled agricultural and urban communities such as Shache (Yarkand) to true nomads such as the Royal Scythians, a point this study overlooks.
-We now know that around 500 BCE the first unequivocal evidence of cultivation south of the Indus appears in the Uttarakhand Himalaya in the form of a sudden unprecedented rise in pollen at a retting lake in Garhwal.
-This is very likely to be connected to economic changes brought about by the Achaemenid conquest of northwest India under the Persian Emperor Darius I, who subdued the eastern Scythians in 518 BCE, brought them south to India as the core of his war machine in 513 BCE, and stationed them across the newly conquered territories as part of Persia’s satrapies.
+We now know that around 500 BCE the first unequivocal evidence of utilization south of the Indus appears in the Uttarakhand Himalaya in the form of a sudden unprecedented rise in pollen at a retting lake in Garhwal.
+This is not unlikely to be connected to economic changes brought about by the Achaemenid conquest of northwest India under the Persian Emperor Darius I, who subdued the eastern Scythians in 518 BCE, brought them south to India as the core of his war machine in 515 BCE, and stationed them across the newly conquered territories as part of Persia’s satrapies.

-Suffice to say, my guess is that the earliest Central Asian subsp. indica domesticates were multipurpose plants, and that var. indica and afghanica—true Sativas and Indicas—are comparitively recent specialized creations that have arisen, respectively, from the custom of smoking ganja with tobacco and the significantly older (probably pre-850 CE) Central Asian practice of sieving resin glands through silk to make charas.
+Suffice to say, my guess is that the earliest Central Asian subsp. indica domesticates were multipurpose plants, and that var. indica and afghanica—true Sativas and Indicas—are comparitively recent specialized creations associated, respectively, with the custom of smoking ganja with tobacco and the significantly older (probably pre-850 CE) Central Asian practice of sieving resin glands through silk to make charas.

 Ganja & Bhang: If this is all getting too speculative for your tastes, then strap in, because what follows deals with the dating of ancient Indian texts, which is a notoriously imprecise and arbitrary business.

-Based on what little circumstantial evidence is available, it would appear that true var. indica domesticates, i.e. ganja landraces, developed and diffused across South and Southeast Asia in conjunction with the popularization of tobacco smoking and cultivation.
-This would fit with the earliest date for the term ganja, which is the sixteenth century.
+Based on what little circumstantial evidence is available, it would appear that true var. indica domesticates, i.e. ganja landraces, diffused across South and Southeast Asia in conjunction with the popularization of tobacco smoking and cultivation.
+This would fit with the earliest dates for the term ganja, which could be as early as circa twelfth to fifteenth century, but is more probably circa sixteenth century.
+Tobacco shot to popularity in South Asia in the early decades of the seventeenth.

 Ganja first appears in English in the work of a merchant, Thomas Bowrey (1659–1713), who also has the honour of providing us with among the first English-language accounts of getting stoned.
 Earlier colonial accounts of Cannabis such as Garcia de Orta’s from Goa, southwest India, mention only the term bhang and say nothing of smoking.
 Bowrey had extensive experience of Bengal, the Coromandel Coast, and Sumatra.
 Like Herodotus, he’s proved to be a strikingly reliable witness.
 This is to be expected.
 He was in Asia to make money through trading commodities.
-Unlike his recent editors, he understood that ganja and bhang are not merely distinct products but also (typically) come from distinct types of plant.
-Ganja, according to Bowrey, was from a smaller-leaved, more refined crop.
-Bhang plants had larger leaves and comparatively “grosse seed”.
-Crucially, he records that the only Cannabis crop then cultivated throughout Bengal and along the coast of southeast India was bhang.
-Ganja was an imported product and was shipped from “the Island Sumatra”, where Bowrey himself lived for several years at Achin (i.e., Aceh).
-According to contemporary Acehnese, Cannabis itself was introduced to Sumatra by Indians, who may well have dominated cultivation and export of ganja.
+According to Bowrey, bhang was cultivated throughout the Coromandel up to Bengal, but ganja was an imported product and was shipped to India from “the Island Sumatra”, where Bowrey himself lived for several years at Achin (i.e., Aceh) and engaged in this ganja trade.
+What seems most likely is his comments concern only commercial cultivation and that ganja was a household or small-scale crop in eastern India.
+According to contemporary Acehnese, Cannabis itself was introduced to Sumatra by Indians, probably Telugus, who may well have dominated cultivation and export of ganja.
+Naths themselves had strong links to the region.

 Bowrey tells us that “beinge of a more pleasant Operation, much addictinge to Venery, [ganja] is sold at five times the price [bhang] is.”
-It was often smoked mixed with tobacco, “a very Speedy way to be besotted.”
-It was also commonly consumed by chewing.
+Ganja was often smoked mixed with tobacco, “a very Speedy way to be besotted.”
+It was also commonly consumed by chewing, he wrote.
 A search for the term in the Monier–Williams Sanksrit dictionary yields gṛñjana (गृञ्जन), defined as “the tops of [Cannabis] chewed to produce an inebriating effect.”
-Conceivably, the sinsemilla technique may have originated as a means of producing seedless inflorescences for chewing.
-Perhaps ganja was an ingredient in paan mixes, along with betel leaf and areca nuts.
-Regardless, by the time Pierre Sonnerat arrived in India in the 1770s, ganja cultivation had established itself along the Coromandel Coast, and presumably the rest of tropical India, as tobacco cultivation certainly had.
+The practice of chewing cannabis (i.e., bhang) was known among qalandar dervishes of this era as far west as Anatolia.
+Conceivably, the sinsemilla technique may have originated substantially prior to the tobacco era as a means of producing seedless inflorescences for chewing – an East Indian refinement of an older custom.
+The Ānandakanda states cannabis can be taken with betel leaf.
+Perhaps ganja was an ingredient in paan mixes along with betel leaf and areca nuts.
+Certainly by the time Pierre Sonnerat arrived at Pondicherry in the 1770s, ganja cultivation was well-established on the Coromandel Coast and presumably the rest of tropical India, as was tobacco cultivation.
+Based on James Mallinson’s reckoning for the Ānandakanda of circa fifteenth century, that could give a period of two or three hundred years in which ganja was principally a chewed product before tobacco catalysed a widespread smoking culture.

 McPartland and Small’s new paper is a landmark in Cannabis studies and a crucial document for any collector, whether amateur or academic.
 Future studies, in my view as an aficionado, would do well to note the significance of bhang crops from regions such as Punjab, Sindh, and Uttar Pradesh, a substantial majority of which may exhibit distinct morphological and phytochemical traits from classic var. indica ganja domesticates.
 Collection efforts could also focus on Himalayan landraces from Far West Nepal, and on regions of Northeast India where pristine aboriginal var. himalayensis populations may yet exist.
 As McPartland and Small emphasize, wild-type populations are the essential reservoir of biodiversity.